The Complete Guide to Choosing a Good Divorce Lawyer in Singapore

 - Complete Guide to Divorce on SingaporeLegalAdvice.com

-- FAQs on the Family Justice Courts website
+- Divorce overview on the Singapore Courts website

 Make notes, especially where they are relevant to your situation.

-This process gives you an overview.
+Doing such research gives you an overview of the divorce process in Singapore.
 If you still have doubts, that’s fine.
 That’s what a lawyer is for.
 The point is to get a feel of how complex your case is compared to others and what lies ahead.

-For example, after reading, do you think you can come to an agreement on property and child custody?
+For example, after reading, do you think you can come to an agreement with your spouse on the division of matrimonial property and child custody?
 This affects the legal and emotional cost to a large extent.

 The reason for this first step of reading up is because it sets the foundation for finding a good divorce lawyer.
 The knowledge obtained in this step helps in evaluating the lawyers you talk to, and knowing the kind of legal service you need.

-The high networth divorce lawyer – These lawyers are usually affiliated with larger law firms or have strong reputations for contentious cases.
-They focus on representing the rich, so don’t be surprised to be asked for a large deposit before any work is done.
+These lawyers are usually affiliated with larger law firms or have strong reputations for contentious cases.
+They focus on representing people with greater financial means, so don’t be surprised to be asked for a large deposit before any work is done.

-After understanding this, you can begin shortlisting lawyers.
+After understanding this, you can begin shortlisting divorce lawyers in Singapore.
 Here are some of the popular methods.

-The most popular and preferred option to find a lawyer is to ask around your network for the contact of a good lawyer.
+The most popular and preferred option to find a divorce lawyer is to ask around your network for the contact of a good one.
 This makes sense because it is more comforting to know that someone has had a good experience with the lawyer before.